 positions during activities so that you do not strain your

 Try not to overuse your arm doing repeated movements that

 can cause an injury.
-In your daily routines or when doing hobbies, look at how
+In your daily routines or when doing hobbies, think about how

 often you make repeated arm movements.
 Try to find other ways of using your

 Take lessons to learn how to do sports correctly.
 Have a

 trainer or person who is familiar with the sport check your gear to make sure

 it is right for your level of ability, body size, and body